PeopleMakeCulture/python-hard-way/das-compiler/README.md

-An almost working implementation of Destroy All Software's toy compiler, in Python instead of Ruby.
+An work-in-progress implementation of Destroy All Software's toy compiler in Python instead of Ruby.

 For the original screencast see: https://www.destroyallsoftware.com/screencasts/catalog/a-compiler-from-scratch.